jeffwright13/pytest-oof/README.md

 ## Disclaimer

-`pytest-oof` uses the console output in order to generate its results.
-This means that it is dependent on the output format of pytest, and that if pytest changes its output format, `pytest-oof` may break.
+`pytest-oof` uses pytest's console output in order to generate its results.
+This means that if pytest changes its output format, `pytest-oof` may break.
 I will do my best to keep up with changes to pytest, but I make no guarantees.
 So far the same algorithm has held up for 2+ years, but who knows that the pytest devs will do next?

 I developed the algorithm used in this plugin because I couldn't find another way to correctly determine the outcome types for the more esoteric outcomes like XPass, XFail, or Rerun.
-I know there is a way to determine some of this from analyzing succesive TestReport objects, but that still didn't do Reruns correctly, nor Warnings (which are technically not an outcome, but a field in the console object).
+I know there is a way to determine some of this from analyzing succesive TestReport objects, but that still didn't do Reruns correctly, nor Warnings (which are technically not an outcome, but a field in the console output).
 Tihs plugin gives you all that, plus a string of the individual fields/sections of the console output (like "warnings_summary," "errors," "failures," etc).

 If you have any issues, please open an issue on the repo.
 I'll do my best to address it.